gautamraj5488/OrderEase_Admin/README.md

 # OrderEase_Admin

 Welcome to OrderEase_Admin!
-This Flutter application serves as the admin interface for OrderEase, streamlining menu management for various categories and enhancing the administrative experience in managing and organizing items.
+This Flutter application serves as the admin interface for OrderEase, providing comprehensive features to manage menu items, handle orders, and monitor various aspects of the business efficiently.

 ## Table of Contents